What’s the best way to sell more hearing aids? How can you attract more patients to your practice?

 So what is the answer for your practice and your online marketing?

-It seems at almost every major audiology conference Kevin attends, there is one luminary, one “expert” speaker who will tell you that you need to stop talking about hearing aids, hearing problems, hearing tests and hearing assessments.
+It seems at almost every major audiology conference we attend, there is one luminary, one “expert” speaker who will tell you that you need to stop talking about hearing aids, hearing problems, hearing tests and hearing assessments.

 A couple of these “experts” will tell you that the field needs to transition to talking about helping patients get connected and helping them live better.
 And to talk about “hearing devices” or “communication issues” – whatever those are.